 We point out that the use of an adblocker may adversely affect the functioning of opt-out cookies.
 In certain cases it may therefore happen that the corresponding tools continue to collect data despite an opt-out cookie having been stored.
 In this case, you can restore the function by configuring the adblocker accordingly or by deinstalling it.

-Newsletter with registration and right of cancellation
+Newsletter with registration and right of withdrawal